Add a superuser account

 DROP ROLE cassandra;

-• Update the cassandra role by disabling superuser and changing the password:
+• Update the cassandra role by disabling the superuser privileges and changing the password:

 ALTER ROLE cassandra